KaderErgin/KaderErgin/README.md

 - 🔭 I’m currently working on **c#,JavaScript**

+- I began my software development journey in high school, continued in university, and further developed my skills by attending courses related to Frontend and Backend development.
+Through the "İstanbul Kodluyor" project, as part of the “.NET and Angular Full Stack Developer” training, I effectively applied the knowledge and experience gained in a team-oriented Library Management System project.
+By closely following technological changes and transforming these changes into successful projects, I aim to advance my career as a continuous learner and developer open to growth, specifically as a .NET and Angular Full Stack Developer.

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://www.linkedin.com/in/kader-ergin/" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="kader ergin" height="30" width="40" /></a>